 Work Package 2: Exascale Green-Function-Based Methods

-This WP will enable the electronic structure community to apply accurate beyond-DFT methodologies, based on Green functions, to problems and systems currently out of reach with state-of-the-art computers and software.
-The physical properties covered by these methodologies are (1) accurate total energies based on the random-phase approximation (RPA) and on Møller-Plesset perturbation theory (MP2), (2) accurate electronic structure based on the GW approach of many-body perturbation theory, and (3) temperature-dependent effects based on many-bodytheory of electron-phonon coupling (EPC).
+This WP will enable the electronic structure community to apply accurate beyond-DFT methodologies, based on Green functions, to problems and systems currently out of reach using state-of-the-art computers and software.
+The physical properties covered by these methodologies are (1) accurate total energies based on the random-phase approximation (RPA) and on Møller-Plesset perturbation theory (MP2), (2) accurate electronic structure based on the GW approach of many-body perturbation theory, and (3) temperature-dependent effects based on many-body theory of electron-phonon coupling (EPC).

 Initially, this library will be interfaced with ABINIT, exciting, FHI-aims and GPAW.